PlanTL-INTELCOMP/DBimport/README.md

 2. Most of the datasets provide an option to lemmatize the textual fields, which is a necessary step before training other machine learning models based either on Bags of Words or TFIDF.
 Inside this project we use the [librAIry](https://github.com/librairy/nlp) lemmatization service.
 If you are planning to use this service, you will need to deploy it using the instructions provided in that repository.

-3. Other python libraries that are used in the repository are listed in the requirements.txt file
+3. Other python libraries that are used in the repository are listed in the `requirements.txt` file

+# Datasets

+## Semantic Scholar

+Semantic Scholar (S2) is a database of 45+ scientific publications provided as a bunch of JSON files.
+Semantic Scholar [open data](https://api.semanticscholar.org/corpus/) can be used